monikase/AI_Ethics/Fairness_Audit_Playbook/2_FDST.md

 ## 1. Introduction

-The Fairness Definition Selection Tool helps teams **select appropriate fairness definitions for AI systems** based on application context, stakeholder priorities, legal requirements, and technical constraints.
+The Fairness Definition Selection Tool helps teams **select appropriate fairness definitions for AI systems** based on application context, historical patterns, stakeholder priorities, legal requirements, and technical constraints.

 Because fairness definitions reflect different values and are often mathematically incompatible, choosing one is not purely a technical decision.
 The tool ensures that fairness metric selection is explicit, justified, and documented.